20DASH/Flutter_WakeWordDetection/README.md

 ## Flutter support

-We have a full flutter support with npm package however it is only coming soon to this repository.
+We have a full flutter support with Pub package however it is only coming soon to this repository.
 If you need something now please contact us at: info@davoice.io

 ## Contact